Get Help from Bob Vila

 Whether the wood is finished or raw, if mold has penetrated, you are going to need a stronger solution, one that’s capable of killing spores beneath the surface of the material.
 To that end, mix 1 part detergent, 10 parts bleach, and 20 parts warm water.
 Apply your solution to the moldy area by means of a scrub sponge or a stiff-bristled brush, then allow the solution to air-dry on the wood.

-If mold remains even after scrubbing in step 4, it’s time to reach for the sandpaper.
-Laborious though it may be, sanding offers the only way to reach the mold deep within the wood.
+If mold remains even after scrubbing in step 4, it’s time to take reach for the sandpaper.
+When considering how to remove mold from wood, an abrasive might not seem like the obvious solution.
+It may seem counterintuitive, but sanding is the only way to reach the mold deep within the wood.
 Work the sandpaper slowly around the affected area until you see no more signs of mold.
 After sanding, it’s a good idea to refinish the wood, not only for appearances’ sake, but also to prevent a future outbreak.
 Finally, get rid of all the rags and such that came into contact with the mold, and start trying to figure out how to limit the amount of moisture present in the area where you’ve been working.

 All of the Essential Cleaning Advice from BobVila.com